-The sun was slanting at a full diagnol before I noticed her figure crossing the open ground between the chitenge and the road which skirts past towards the Shalamakanga dambo.
+The sun was slanting at a full diagonal before I noticed her figure crossing the open ground between the chitenge and the road which skirts past towards the Salamakanga dambo.

 As she approached towards where I sat I had time to study her elegant and full feminine figure.
 I also had time to note that she had lost a sliver of the usual self-assertive sway which characterizes her stride.
 There was a hint of furtiveness in the way her head scanned to the sides, or even glansed back over her shoulders.

 Reaching me, she wordlessly sat on my proffered chair.

 We then sat in silence, looking out at the view for some minutes before I turned to her and asked.
 “So what is going on?”

 She took her time before focusing her gaze on me, “It is bad muti Bwana!”